Friday, August 30, 2019

 • Patrick Madrid Claims That Citing 1 Corinthians 4:6 As Biblical Support For Sola Scriptura Would Also Require (Logically Speaking) Rejecting The Inspiration Of Subsequent Canonical Writings Which Comprise The New Testament:

 -The Old Testament was sufficient in making known the purposes of God in His own timing and wisdom, but not the exhaustive content of divine revelation.
 Jesus Christ Himself always appealed to the Scriptures as the final court of authority in spiritual matters.
-That is in fact the constant pattern recorded in Scripture.
+That is, in fact, the constant pattern recorded in Scripture.
 A logical parallel can be formulated to demonstrate the absurd nature of this objection: "the present pope does not have the authority to infallibly define dogma because there are future successors yet to be elected."
 The point is that the effectiveness of authority is not determined by its extent.
-Scripture has always been in a sense a sufficient rule of faith.
+Scripture has always been, in a sense, a sufficient rule of faith.
 The phrase "what is written" refers to Scripture.
 If the canon of Scripture is still open, then it follows that more divine revelation will be communicated in writing.
 It is not as though the apostles did not believe their writings to be divinely authoritative.
-All Scripture is breathed out by God (2 Timothy 3:16).
 The text of 1 Corinthians 4:6 affirms in a straightforward manner the ultimate authority of Scripture: "do not to exceed what is written."

 • Evaluating The Roman Catholic Case For Sacred Tradition: